CleyFaye/boilerplate/README.md

   customizations by using `webpackLoadersDefault()`.
 - plugins: webpack plugins to use
 - mode: The build mode. "development", "production" or "none"
+- defines: a record of value to define using Babel transform-define

 ### SASS